gabrocheleau/merkle-patricia-trees-examples/README.md

 Empty trie root (Bytes):  <Buffer 56 e8 1f 17 1b cc 55 a6 ff 83 45 e6 92 c0 f8 6e 5b 48 e0 1b 99 6c ad c0 01 62 2f b5 e3 63 b4 21>
 Value (Bytes):  <Buffer 74 65 73 74 56 61 6c 75 65>
 Value (String):  testValue
-Updated trie root: <Buffer be ad e9 13 ab 37 dc a0 dc a2 e4 29 24 b9 18 c2 a1 ca c4 57 83 3b d8 2b 9e 32 45 de cb 87 d0 fb> // SAME AS ABOVE!
+Updated trie root: <Buffer be ad e9 13 ab 37 dc a0 dc a2 e4 29 24 b9 18 c2 a1 ca c4 57 83 3b d8 2b 9e 32 45 de cb 87 d0 fb> // Same hash!
 ```

-We won't be using the keccak256 of the keys (or the SecureTrie library) in this tutorial, as that would make certain types of noded (like extensions) harder to create and notice.
-However, keep in
+For practical reasons, we won't be using the keccak256 of the keys (or the SecureTrie library) in the examples that follow as that would make certain examples less obvious.

 ### Example 1d - Deleting a Key-Value Pair from a Trie